 It is rare that Wales managers find themselves spoilt for choice, but Chris Coleman may now have some tricky selection dilemmas in midfield after the debut of Jonathan Williams.

-The 19-year-old Crystal Palace player came off the bench to win his first cap in Friday's in their 2014 World Cup qualifying match.
+The 19-year-old Crystal Palace player came off the bench to win his first cap in Friday's 2-1 victory away to Scotland in their 2014 World Cup qualifying match.

 He then made his first start on Tuesday night in Swansea, as Wales suffered the heartbreak of Eduardo's late goal to lose 2-1 to Croatia at the Liberty Stadium.

 Williams was called into the Wales squad for the World Cup qualifiers against Belgium and Serbia in 2012 and has been part of the senior set-up ever since.

 But it took a string of injuries - to senior midfielders David Vaughan, Joe Allen, David Edwards and Andy Croft - for Coleman to unleash Williams off the bench against Scotland.

 The youngster entered the hurly-burly of Hampden at half-time in place of Gareth Bale, who was hampered by a virus and an ankle knock.